 Daughter Lillian Miner (1925-1970) was born on Feb.
 22 (or 27), 1925 in Barbour County.
 As a young woman in early 1944, when she had just turned 19 years of age, she gave birth to a son, whom she named Jethro D. Miner.
 On July 11, 1957, at the age of 32, she married 43-year-old World War II veteran Horace Delbert Dalton Sr. (1914-1996), the son of Delbert and Grace Dalton.
 The wedding took place on July 11, 1957, led by Rev. M.C.
 Harris of the African Methodist Church.
 Lillian was 11 years younger than her husband.
 The couple went on to produce these children -- Patricia Dalton, Blanche Dalton, Lona Grace Dalton, Pamela Rose Dalton, Horace Delbert Dalton Jr. and Edward Lee Dalton.
 During the war, Horace served with the U.S. Army and was awarded a Purple Heart.
 They resided in Morgantown, Monongalia County, WV, and were members of the Morgantown Pentecostal Church.
 Sadly, Lillian suffered for several years from cancer of the bladder and cervix and died at the age of 45 in Broaddus Hospital in Philippi on Aug.
 11, 1970.
 Her remains were placed into eternal rest in Knottsville Cemetery in rural Grafton, Taylor County, WV, following a funeral at the Knottsville United Methodist Church led by Rev. Winfield Mayle.
 At her death, reported the Morgantown Post, she was survived by 10 grandchildren.
 Horace outlived Lillian by more than a quarter century.
 He passed away on March 25, 1996, with burial in Knottsville.
 A search has been made for Horace's obituary in the Barbour Democrat newspaper microfilm collection at West Virginia University, but none was found.

 Son Edward Border Miner (1927-1974) was born on Aug.
 11, 1927.
 On Jan.
-20, 1949, he married Minerva Virginia Croston (1928- ? ), daughter of Dellett and Bessie (Newman) Croston.
+20, 1949, when he was 21 years of age, Edward married 20-year-old Minerva Virginia "Tudy" Croston (June 18, 1928-2017), daughter of Dellett and Bessie (Newman) Croston.
 As with many weddings in the extended family, Rev. M.C.
 Harris of the African Methodist Church performed the nuptials.
 The two families were close, as Edward's sister Irene married Minerva's brother Elihu "Burl" Croston.
 The couple had seven known children -- Murlenis Newman Westfall, Bobby Lee Miner, Rose Marie Norris, Billy Miner, Edwin "Butch" Miner, Davey Allen Miner, Frankie Allen Miner and Lester Miner.
 They resided along Ford Run Road in Philippi and were there in 1970.
 Edward died in 1974 at the age of 47.
 He was interred in the Welch Cemetery.
+Minerva survived her husband by more than four decades and wed a second time to Robert Lee Robinson ( ? -living).
+Over the years, she attended several local churches.
+At the age of 89, she passed away at home following a long illness.
+Burial was in Welch Cemetery, with Rev. Ezik Norris officiating.

 Daughter Irene Miner (1928-2001) was born on Feb.
 22, 1928 (or 1932).
 At the age of 17, on April 29, 1947, she wed Elihue "Burl" Croston (1924-1970), age 22, son of Dellett and Bessie (Newman) Croston of Barbour County.
 Rev. M.C.
 Harris of the African Methodist Church led the wedding ceremony.
 The two clans were close, as Irene's brother Edward Border Miner wed Burl's sister Minerva.
 The couple lived in Philippi, Route 2, and had two daughters -- Arlina McCartney and Sharlot Ann Croston.
 Burl was a longtime farmer and carpenter, and they were protestants.
 Burl died on Aug.
 9, 1970, in Philippi's Broaddus Hospital, after 23 years of marriage.
 His funeral was conducted by Rev. Winfield Mayle in the Olive Hill Wesleyan United Methodist Church, with burial in the Welch Cemetery.
 Irene survived him by more than three decades, residing in Philippi.
 She died on June 26, 2001, at 69 years of age, in Philippi.